amsmith1109/N2O-Scrambling/README.md

 - print_settings

-Please refer to comments in the source code for detailed descriptions of these functions

-This is not an officially supports package with Matlab, so please download the files from [/src](src) folder and add them to your working directory.
+This is not an officially supported package with Matlab, so please download the files from [/src](src) folder and add them to your working directory.
 Files can be temporarily added by navigating to the folder with the files within Matlab, right-clicking the containing folder and selecting "Add to Path → Selected Folders".

 These files can be permanently added by including the path in your settings.
 Select the "HOME" tab in the ribbon, then in the "ENVIRONMENT" section click on "Set Path".
 A dialog box opens that shows the folders currently added to Matlab's directory.
 Select "Add Folder..." or "Add with Subfolders...", and in the opened dialog box navigate to where the files are stored and click "Select Folder".
 These should not always be available whenever Matlab is started.

 ## N2O_Calibration_Gas